 Charleston’s cruise terminal sits right in the heart of the historic district, offering a scenic and walkable embarkation experience.
 Travelers love the city’s blend of cobblestone streets, waterfront dining, and Southern hospitality — and for years, the port was a favorite departure port for short, affordable Bahamas cruises.

 But now, Charleston’s role as a cruise departure port has ended.
-Carnival Cruise Line ended its year-round operations here in late 2024, and as of 2025, the port only hosts cruise ships as a port-of-call.
+Carnival Cruise Line ended its year-round operations here in late 2024, and as of 2025, the port only hosts large cruise ships as a port-of-call.

 Northeast Cruise Ports: Big-City Gateways with Iconic Backdrops